Balinya: Gor Mahia are bigger club than Yanga SC | Goal.com

 “New teammates who have quality and have helped me settle.
 We want to win the title this year and are on course to achieving that.”

-The 22-year-old striker made a name for himself for his exploits in the Ugandan league last season where he emerged top scorer with 19 goals.
+The 22-year-old striker made a name for himself in the Ugandan league last season where he emerged top scorer with 19 goals.